THE LABOUR DIMENSIONS OF CLIMATE CHANGE AND HUMAN MOBILITY

 Learning begins at own pace, continues through high-quality, engaging “real time” sessions and ends with an individual assignment

-This online course will explore the complex intersection of climate change and mobility.
+This online course will explore the labour dimensions of the complex intersection of climate change and human mobility.

 Course learning materials and tuition will be offered online in English.